SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Trigger Setup

+### Trigger App

-### Choose GMAIL for the trigger app.
+Select: Gmail for the trigger app.

-### Select Email Trigger
+### Gmail Trigger

-Select New Email: Triggers when you receive a new email.
+Select: "New Email: Triggers when you receive a new email."

-### Select a Gmail account.
+### Select a Gmail account.***

 The Gmail account you choose is the drive you will use to create your google sheet doc.
 Once you select the account you will use and given Zapier access to your emails you ill see a Test button, click on that to make sure your email is working with Zapier.
 If it is you will see something like this a Success! button You then can press Continue.

-### Set Up Gmail Email
+### Set Up Gmail

-From the drop down box choose Inbox
+Select: Inbox (From the drop down box)

 ### “Test Gmail

 In order for this test to be Successful!
 You must have a new email in your inbox. ( if you don’t you can always send yourself an email.
 Example: Joe85@gmail.com to Joe85@gmail.com

 ## Action Setup

+### Action App

-### Select Google Sheets for the Action app.
+Select: Google Sheets for the action app.

+### Action App Trigger

-### Select “Create Spreadsheet Row” for your Google Sheets Action.
+Select: “Create Spreadsheet Row” (for your Google Sheets Action.)

-### Select your google sheets account.
+### Google Sheets Account

 Choose the same Gmail account you chose for your trigger app in the trigger setup section.
 For this step to be successful you must setup a google sheet in your Google drive.